shadit/electric-imp-salesforce-iot/README.md

 ## References
 * [Build an IoT Integration with Electric Imp](https://trailhead.salesforce.com/projects/workshop-electric-imp) - Salesforce Trailhead module that is the basis for this project.
 * [Salesforce Smart Refridgerator](https://github.com/electricimp/Salesforce/blob/master/examples/SmartRefrigerator/README.md) - Agent and Device code for both the Explorer Kit and Environmental Sensor Tail.
+The IoT Cloud Agent was developed using these as a starting point.
+  * Salesforce API integration and event handling code was removed (now handled by IoT Cloud)
+  * IoT Cloud event sending code was added